ntrotner/playwright-performance-reporter/README.md

 To check if the output is invalid, the values `startMeasurementOffset` and `endMeasurementOffset` are provided, which measure the time delta in milliseconds between the request until the browser provides all metrics.

+Check [example/](example/) for the real-world setup.

-See [example/output.json](example/output.json) for detailed reporter output.
+See [example/example-output.json](example/example-output.json) for detailed reporter output.